almerion/xscreensaver-easy-run/README.md

 ```
 ## Tips and Tricks

-### Running script with shorter command
+### Running Script With Shorter Command

+Open the .bashrc file with write permission and your favorite text editor:

 `$ sudo emacs $HOME/.bashrc`

-Add these lines to your .bashrc file:
+Add this line to your .bashrc file:

 `alias xsstart='xscreensaverstart.sh'`

-You can change xssart part as whatever you want without spaces.
+You can change *xssart* part as whatever you want without spaces. <br />
+Then save the file and exit from the terminal: <br />

 `$ exit`

-Then save the file and exit from the terminal and open the terminal again.
+Open the terminal again. <br />
 You are ready to use your script with a shorter command.